-Thankfully, a compromise has been reached as of 2013 where only income over $400,000 for individuals faces a 4.6% higher federal income tax rate to 39.6%.
+Thankfully, a compromise was reached in 2013 where only income over ~$400,000 for individuals faces a 4.6% higher federal income tax rate to 39.6%.
 That said, once you add in state tax, medicare tax, and social security tax, you'll be paying over 50% in total marginal tax.
-If you stay around $200,000, you'll get to keep more of your money than the government.
+If you stay around $200,000 per person or $250,000 per couple, you'll get to keep more of your money than the government.

 Remember, the government has your best interests at heart.
 They are here to serve you, and not themselves.
-They know that making more than $200,000 won't make you happier, because a large majority of them do, with steady raises during economic Armageddon to boot!
+They know that making more than $200,000 won't make you happier, because a large majority of them do, with steady raises during economic Armageddon and government shutdowns to boot!
 Hence, it is only logical to draw the line in the sand and say that $200,000 is what differentiates the wealthy between the middle class.

 The government wouldn't be so evil as to arbitrarily make $200,000 the line given how equal the cost of living is around the nation.
 Who cares if $500,000 buys you a 4,000 square foot mansion in Des Moines, and only a 600 square foot studio in Manhattan.
-Everything is equal!

 The government knows that after you make $200,000, you start craving power and the desire to make your own rules.
 That is a threat to national security, and we can't have that.
 So remember non-zombie readers, $75,000 is still way too low.
 You are being brainwashed to being average.
 Good for us, we're not mindless zombies!

-Manage Your Finances In One Place: Get a handle on your finances by signing up with Personal Capital.
+Get a handle on your finances by signing up with Empower.
 They are a free online platform which aggregates all your financial accounts in one place so you can see where you can optimize.
 Before Personal Capital, I had to log into eight different systems to track 28 different accounts (brokerage, multiple banks, 401K, etc) to manage my finances.

-Now I can just log into Personal Capital to see how my stock accounts are doing, how my net worth is progressing, and whether I'm spending within budget.
+Now I can just log into Empower to see how my stock accounts are doing, how my net worth is progressing, and whether I'm spending within budget.
 The best feature is the 401K Fee Analyzer which is now saving me over $1,000 a year in portfolio fees I had no idea I was paying!
 There is no better free online tool out there to manage wealth.
 It only takes a minute to sign up.